mamoore1440/Econ-Blog-old2/src/content/all-Notes/Concepts-Notes.md

 - Cycles                          Two arrows going into each other
   - Life and Death
   - Debt
-- Invisable Hand                  White hand
+- Invisible Hand                  White hand
 - Temporality                     Hourglass

 Ignore for now: